Wrong World: Plot

 David (Richard Moir) is an Australian graduate doctor who has recently become disillusioned and depressed after working in a hospital in La Paz, Bolivia and then travelling through the United States.
 In both countries, he observes a sense of emotional detachment and ennui.
 He also picks up an addiction to morphine while in La Paz, stealing from the hospital's supplies.
 Returning to his hometown of Melbourne, he is financially supported by an old colleague named Robert (Robbie McGregor) who has found corporate success and feels guilty that he did not pursue a desire to "change the world" as David did.
 David enters rehab where he meets Mary (Jo Kennedy), a young woman with a heroin addiction, after he intervenes to stop heavy-handed clinic staff from preventing her from leaving.
 She is initially mistrusting of him but eventually their lives become intertwined, particularly after he saves her life following an overdose.

 A drug deal gone wrong then sees her needing to leave Melbourne, so she decides to lay low at her sister's house in Nhill.
 Robert offers to drive her there and they set out together in a rented car.
 They share experiences and warm up to each other along the way, and both find that the other offers a counterpoint of hope to their world-weary bitterness.
 While spending a night in a cheap hotel room, they watch The Mortal Storm together though Mary has seen it before.
 An onset of bad reception leads Mary to describe what happens to David instead, which leads to them kissing for the first time then making love.

 The next day, they continue towards Nhill and Mary sings "I'm So Lonesome I Could Cry", a song she says she learned from a Ray Charles record during childhood and had always related to.
 A rock bouncing off the tyre of a passing truck then shatters the car's windscreen.
 Shaken, they both consider driving further than Nhill but decide against it.
 David continues driving in the windshield-less car, as Mary attempts to keep warm.
-Arriving in Nhill, Mary tells David not to worry about her and that she will be alright.
-Settling in to her sister's house, Mary takes out the old Ray Charles record and spends a moment in thought.
+Arriving in Nhill, David tells Mary he intends to return to Melbourne and be a doctor again, and Mary tells David not to worry about her and that she will be alright.
+Settling in to her sister's house, Mary flicks through her sister's records and spends a moment in thought when she finds a copy of Ray Charles' Wish You Were Here Tonight.
 As David drives home to Melbourne with a repaired windscreen, he thinks back to her singing "I'm So Lonesome I Could Cry."